-Call Endpoints (Buyers) can have diverse and specific requirements for the types of calls they need to receive.
-By routing callers only to the Call Endpoints (Buyers) relevant to them, you can easily increase your conversion rates and revenue per call.
+Call Handlers (Buyers) can have diverse and specific requirements for the types of calls they can accept.
+By routing callers to the Call Handlers (Buyers) most relevant to them, you can ensure that calls get routed to the most appropriate handler available to process that call, easily increasing your conversion rates and revenue per call.

 Creating a Tag

 In the screenshot below, a new Tag is being created with the goal of having Call Endpoints (Buyers) only receive calls from employed individuals.